Slackadays/Hajime/README.md

 "Hajime" is "begin" in Japanese.
 I know this because I hear it every time I train with my judo instructor.

 # Quick Start
 Use this command to install Hajime in one step.
+It will download and compile the latest version available on GitHub.

     curl -o install.sh https://raw.githubusercontent.com/Slackadays/Hajime/master/install.sh && sudo sh install.sh

-Like with all shel scripts, before running, make sure to review the install.sh file to check for any potentially malicious commands.
+Like with all shell scripts, before running, make sure to review the install.sh file to check for any potentially malicious commands.

 # Instructions (WIP)
 If you are using a precompiled binary, stay in this section.
 If you are compiling, skip this section.
 Download the version appropriate for your platform.
 Next, place it in a simple, memorable location.
 In my own server, I use /media.
 Now, run